sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_01_prerequisites/embedding_01_prerequisites.md

 <strong>NOTE:</strong><br> There is an extension for Chrome called "LiveReload" which will also handle the browser refresh for you.
 We leave that up to the user to decide if they want to install and enable any browser extension.
 </aside>

-While the supoervisor package is not technically required, it is a real time-saver when making quick code changes during the QuickStart embed series.
+While the supervisor package is not technically required, it is a real time-saver when making quick code changes during the QuickStart embed series.

 **Run the command:**
 ```code